 - Who you’re supposed to talk to: If that information isn’t available on their website, you can usually use LinkedIn to find out who’s in charge of purchasing.

-- Their department: Is there a general purchase department, or is there a department that’s more specialized in your type of solution?
+- Their department: Is there a general purchase department or a department that specializes in your type of solution?
 If no one is specifically in charge of purchasing, which department will you pitch to?

 - Their experience and background: Once you find out who the right person to talk to is, check their LinkedIn and Twitter accounts.
 Then you should be able to find out what they’re like and what kind of public persona they want to have.

-- Other people, you may want to talk to: Is the person you’ll reach the only person you should be talking to?
-Is someone above them or at their same level interested in your solution?
+- Other people you may want to talk to: Is the person you’ll reach the only person you should be talking to?
+Is someone above them or at the same level interested in your solution?

-Although these may seem like a lot of questions, you don’t need to delve into the answers too deeply.
+Although these may seem like many questions, you don’t need to delve into the answers too deeply.
 To build an accurate profile, you just need to know your way around these answers.

-Your lead’s behaviours and activities are key ways to determine when to pull the trigger on your sales pitch.
-If you want to know when your salespeople should act, you need to closely examine your lead’s behaviour.
+Your lead’s behaviors and activities are key to determining when to pull the trigger on your sales pitch.
+If you want to know when your salespeople should act, you need to closely examine your lead’s behavior.

 Here are a few things you should check:

-- Landing page clicks: Pay close attention to the ways your leads interact with your landing pages.
+- Landing page clicks: Pay close attention to how your leads interact with your landing pages.
 What are they interested in?
 Where does the traffic go?